 The final Camp Management Plan together with a Threatened Species licence application under Part 2 of the Biodiversity Conservation Act 2016 to enable management actions to be undertaken is still to be approved.
 It is anticipated that OEH will provide consent for the actions outlined in the management plan in early August enabling Council and residents to commence buffer works.

 Black Gully Flying Fox Camp Management Plan (PDF 11.8MB)

-Pre-planning is now underway to develop a Flying Fox Management Plan.
-Council has limited resources and is applying to the Office, Environment & Heritage for available funding to develop and implement a plan.
 The Grey Headed Flying Fox is listed as a vulnerable species across Australia.
 Prior approval is required from the State Government to disturb or relocate a grey headed flying fox camp or modify its habitat.
-Given that the flying-foxes are in the latter stages of their breeding cycle with females either heavily pregnant and/or having small dependent infants or creche young, advice from the Office and Environment and Heritage is that there be no direct intervention between the months of October through to March the camp.
+When flying-foxes are in the latter stages of their breeding cycle with females either heavily pregnant and/or having small dependent infants or creche young, advice from the Office and Environment and Heritage is that there be no direct intervention between the months of October through to March.
 Direct disturbances may cause the flying foxes to terminate their pregnancies, drop dependent infants, or refuse to settle and feed their crèche young.